-Table 1.
+Table 2.
 Overview of assessment process

-Stage Process Details Stage 1: Request for assessment (1a) Jurisdiction determines that it meets the eligibility criteria for assessment (1b) Jurisdiction requests an assessment by IHPA by completing and submitting the application form at Appendix A no later than 31 May in a given year Stage 2: (2a) IHPA reviews the request and evidence provided Assessment (2b) IHPA provides notification of the request to all jurisdictions and invites written submissions to be made to IHPA within 28 days (2c) IHPA undertakes the assessment.
-Further information may be requested from jurisdictions with a 14-day consultation period Stage 3: (3a) IHPA determines the decision Draft decision (3b) IHPA drafts the decision and provides to jurisdictions for a 14-day consultation period (3c) IHPA reviews the written comments by the jurisdictions with regard to the draft decision.
-If further clarifications are needed they will be sought within 7 days Stage 4: (4a) IHPA drafts the final decision and provides to the jurisdictions Final decision (4b) IHPA refines the General List (if applicable)
+Stage Process Details Stage 1: (1a) Jurisdiction determines that a service meets the eligibility criteria for assessment Request for assessment (1b) Jurisdiction submits an application for assessment by IHPA, by no later than 31 May in a given year, using the application form at Appendix A (2a) IHPA reviews the request and evidence provided Stage 2: (2b) IHPA provides notification of the request to all jurisdictions and invites written submissions to be made to IHPA within 28 days 7.0000 (2c) IHPA undertakes the assessment.
+Further information may be requested from jurisdictions with a 14-day consultation period (3a) IHPA determines the draft decision Stage 3: (3b) IHPA prepares the draft decision and provides it to all jurisdictions for a 14-day consultation period Draft decision (3c) IHPA reviews the written comments with regard to the draft decision.
+If further clarifications are needed, they will be sought within seven days Stage 4: (4a) IHPA prepares the final decision and provides it to all jurisdictions Final decision (4b) IHPA refines the General List (if applicable)